alwaysaashutosh/leaderboard-service/readme.md

 # Leaderboard-Service

 The Leaderboard-Service is a backend application designed for efficient user ranking management, handling submissions, and tracking ranks across various scopes.
-It supports a range of API endpoints that allow for updating, and querying user ranks and top scores.
+It supports a range of API endpoints that allows to do the operations.

 ## Getting Started